TRADITIONAL GAJAR KA HALWA RECIPE

 Gajar ka halwa or Carrot pudding is a traditional South Asian dessert that is made with carrots, milk, fats and sugar.
 It’s one of those dishes you find every other Indian/Pakistani making during winters because you get those beautifully reddish, sweet and juicy carrots, which are this season’s hallmark.
 These carrots are sweet and you can convert them into other Pakistani desserts like carrot barfi or gajrela.
 This halwa, is most certainly, the warm hug your body needs in this weather.
 Gajar ka Halwa and Fried Fish are two almost compulsory things us brown people make in winters.

 Technically, South Asian desserts, like halwas are a little time consuming to make.
 But it turns out, this halwa is actually one of the easier ones of the lot.
+Oh and if you are looking for easy South Asian desserts, you might want to check out this Shahi Tukda (bread pudding) recipe too.

 Also, I learnt a new trick for halwas, where you don’t even have to stir a lot during cooking(check step by step below)!
 As usual, there is a printable recipe card at the end of the post.
 Furthermore, right here is a simple step by step to follow!